emil7051/aus-tco/docs/implementation_plan.md

     * TCO Calculation: Calculate the Net Present Value (NPV) of the TCO over the specified analysis period (15 years)
     * Key Metrics: Calculate and display relevant metrics like Levelized Cost of Driving (LCOD) in AUD/km.
     * Interactive Visualizations: Present results using clear and interactive charts (e.g., cumulative TCO, annual cost breakdown, cost component comparison) via Plotly.
+    * Interactive User Guide: Provide comprehensive documentation, tooltips, and example scenarios to help users understand both how to use the tool and interpret the results.
     * Sensitivity Analysis/Simulations: Allow users to vary key parameters (e.g., energy price, discount rate) to see the impact on TCO results.
     * Data Export (Future Goal): Enable users to export scenario inputs and calculated results (e.g., to CSV or Excel).
-    * Default Scenarios: Provide pre-configured default parameters for common Australian heavy vehicle types and operational contexts.
+    * Example Scenarios: Provide pre-configured default parameters for common Australian heavy vehicle types, operational contexts, and use cases (urban delivery, regional distribution, etc.).

 ##3.
 Architecture Overview